uw-cmg/MAST-ML/docs/source/0_installation.rst

 as above, go to the Anaconda Navigator, Environments, select the environment, click the green arrow button, and Open terminal.

+When you execute the above command, you'll know it's working if you begin to see output on your screen.

 ================
 Check output
 ================

 ``index.html`` should be created, linking to certain representative plots for each test

-Output will be located in subfolders in the test folder given by save_path in the :ref:`General Setup <general-setup>` section of the input file.
+For this example, output will be located in subfolders in the results/example_results folder.

 Check the following to see if the run completed successfully::

-    A .log file is generated and the last line contains the phrase "Your MASTML runs have completed successfully!"
+    A log.log file is generated and the last line contains the phrase "Making html file of all run stats..."
-    A .png and .csv file that start with "input_data_".
-These files give information about the data.
-    An index.html file that gives some summary plots from all the tests that were run A /SingleFit_xxxx directory with the individual test results for the Single Fit specified in the input configuration file.
+    An index.html file that gives some summary plots from all the tests that were run A series of subfolders with names "StandardScaler"->"DoNothing"->"KernelRidge", with the following three directories within the "KernelRidge" directory: "LeaveOneGroupOut_host", "NoSplit", and "RepeatedKFold"

 You can compare all of these files with those given in the /example_results directory which should match.